Monefit SmartSaver Review Summary

 The reason for Creditstar's "liquidity issues" might have been the lender's aggressive lending practices and the unexpected volatility in funding.

-Poor liquidity management and aggressive premium pricing for investors are reasons you should avoid investments in Credistar.
+Poor liquidity management and aggressive premium pricing for investors are reasons to avoid investments in Credistar.

-To generate more profit, the lender has to issue more loans and get more funding.
+To generate more profit, the lender must issue more loans and secure additional funding.

 This might be why the financial group launched yet another "funding source" - Monefit SmartSaver.

-Monefit SmartSaver is a simple product that shall provide additional funding to Credistar.
-The product promises a 7% APY with a high level of liquidity.
+Monefit SmartSaver is a simple product that will provide additional funding to Credistar.
+It promises at least 7% APY and a high level of liquidity.

-Investors should be informed that there is no transparency about how the deposits will be used, nor are those deposits backed by any buyback or group guarantee.
+Investors should be informed that there is no transparency about how the deposits will be used, and they are not backed by any buyback or group guarantee.

-The goal is to market this product as an alternative to Bondora's Go & Grow account, another "black box" type of investment.
+The goal is to market this product as an alternative to Bondora's Go & Grow account.

-The investment site promotes a 7% interest rate per year.
+The investment site promotes up to a 7.5% interest rate per year.
 The interest will be added to your account daily.
-The platform also offers a 2% cashback bonus for newly registered users.
+The platform also offers up to 10.5% interest for users who are willing to lock-up their funds for 24 months.

 This yield is "fixed" for the time being.
 It's unclear whether the platform will amend the interest rate in the future.

-Investors should be aware, however, that the 7% APY isn't a guaranteed rate and that the platform is not guaranteeing any specific returns at all, as you can learn in its terms and conditions.
+Investors should be aware, however, that the 7.5% APY isn't a guaranteed rate and that the platform does not guarantee any specific returns, as you can learn in its terms and conditions.

 Is Monefit SmartSaver Safe?

-Investing money into a black box is never a safe practice.
-Despite Creditstar being a regulated and audited company, it doesn't mean investments in unsecured loans are safe.
+Investing money in a black box is never a safe practice.
+Even though Creditstar is a regulated and audited company, this doesn't mean investments in unsecured loans are safe.

 Who leads the team?